Prajfire/orangehrm/README.md

-# My QA Test Suite
+## My QA Work — DeepThought Assignment
-I forked this OrangeHRM repository for my QA assignment.
-I created a new folder called qa_tests and wrote custom Python tests to make sure the payroll calculations calculate salaries properly and the attendance entry handles wrong or negative values correctly.
-I also documented 5 functional bugs I discovered in BUGS.md.
----

-## Files
-- test_payroll.py - 12 tests for salary calculation logic
-- test_attendance.py - 8 tests for attendance entry validation

-## How to run
+I forked OrangeHRM for the DeepThought QA Engineer assignment.
+My test files are in the qa_tests/ folder.

+I focused on testing the payroll calculation and attendance entry because these directly affect the daily wage worker's salary.
+Bug reports I found are in BUGS.md.

-pip install pytest
+To run my tests: cd qa_tests && pip install pytest && pytest -v
-pytest -v

-## What I was checking
-Mainly: does the system reject wrong inputs before they reach the payslip calculation?
-Things like negative overtime, days exceeding the month, zero base pay, empty worker IDs.

-## What I would add with more time
-UI-level tests using Selenium to test the actual form fields in the browser, not just the backend calculation logic.